Banno/packer-post-processor-vsphere-ova/README.md

 7. It marks the cloned virtual machine as a template.
 8. You end up with a registered template of the vm name with "-vm" appended.

+This is the statement you need to add to your packer json file:

 ```
 "post-processors": [